 These organisms have evolved to play an essential role in transforming plant and animal tissue into the nutrients that plants need to grow.
 A physical by-product of this subterranean digestive process is a substance known as humus, which among other benefits, enhances the ability of the soil to hold water and oxygen, which are also essential for a healthy soil-plant eco-system.

-Now consider the soils in a typical garden or farm where the native vegetation is removed, the crops are harvested, and soil compaction from people and machinery reduces both the oxygen and water holding capacity of the soil.
-Additional impacts include the use of synthetic fertilizers - which are toxic to many soil organisms - and mechanical or manual cultivation which further depletes organic matter through increased oxidation, erosion, and exposure to UV-radiation.
-Ultimately, the collective impacts of these forces lead to a depleted and lifeless soil media which in-turn results in unhealthy plants with only minimal resistance to pests, diseases, and draught.
+However, in a garden or farm where a large portion of the vegetation (ie. the crops) are harvested, this natural supply of organic matter is removed from the system.
+To make matters worse, the soils in these unnatural environments can become compacted from the activity of people and/or machinery, which further compromises the oxygen and water holding capacity of the soil.
+Additional negative impacts of growing crops can include the use of synthetic fertilizers which are toxic to many soil organisms, and cultivation which reduces the volume of organic matter in the soil due to increased oxidation, erosion, and exposure to UV-radiation.
+Ultimately, the collective impacts of these gardening/farming activities can lead to a depleted and lifeless soil, which in-turn impairs plant growth, leaving them more susceptible to damage from pests, diseases, and draught.